jleung51/service-proxy/README.md

 # Service Proxy

-NodeJS server to route requests from Heroku to Travis CI.
+NodeJS proxy server to route HTTP webhooks from Heroku to Travis CI.

 ## Setup